Cwantic/Documentation/Design/Specification/Options.md

 - **Branch forces at surface** : check this option to use the forces and moments at run surface instead of intersection point for tees (if permitted by the piping code)
 - **3.Sm average value (Class 1)** : check this option to use the average value of 3Sm between two load sets instead of the minimum value
 - **Alternative Ke factor (Class 1)** : if checked, the penalty factor Ke.therm is used for austenitic stainless steels and Ni-Cr-Fe alloys (RCC-M code only)
-- **Optimize residual moments (Class 1)** : contact CWANTIC for further explanations and theoretical backgroud
+- **Optimize residual moments (Class 1)** : contact CWANTIC for further explanations and theoretical background
 - **True transient range (Class 1)** : by default, the range of the thermal gradient stress for a load set pair (LS1, LS2) is calculated assuming that the sign of the thermal stress is positive for heat-up transients and negative for cool-down transients.
 If this option is checked, the true range of the thermal gradient stress is calculated

 ## 3. Modal extraction